 3. Structuring Your Restaurant Website For Usability

-Many food websites fail to think about developing site structure through the mindset of how the users should use it, and instead design it how their team uses it internally.
+Many food websites fail to think about developing site structure through the mindset of how the users should use it, and instead create the restaurant website design on how their team uses it internally.
 This often leads to a development process that lacks navigation elements that are clear and easy to use.
-Remember that a simpler navigation is always going to be more user-friendly than something that is more complex and difficult for users to use.
+Remember that more straightforward navigation is always going to be more user-friendly than something that is more complex and difficult for users to use.
 More specifically, it is important to note that users don’t go to a site and go to the top navigation when they are seeking more information — they start scrolling down.

 4. Using Imagery to Convey an Idea

-There is no need to use copious amounts of copy to get across the core message to your audience.
+There is no need to use copious amounts of copy in your restaurant website design to get across the core message to your audience.
 Using minimal text that is supported with excellent images is going to do a better job at conveying your central ideas than having too much text.
 You don’t want to start with a big paragraph and overwhelm the reader.
 Instead, showcase what you are known for and bring that idea across with the images you use.

 5. Mobile Optimization of the Restaurant Website

 If you’re in the food industry, you can be sure most of your users aren’t going to be sitting on a desktop — they’re on-the-go, so it’s essential that you have a responsive site to reach your audience on mobile devices.
-The mobile version of any food website should feature concise messages partnered with images in order to effectively stress key points without overloading or boring the user with too much text —, especially on a small screen.
+The mobile version of any food website should feature concise messages partnered with images to effectively stress critical points without overloading or boring the user with too much text —, especially on a small screen.
 This is becoming increasingly true across all verticals, and as a result, mobile should be a priority regardless of industry.
-Read more about the importance of a Mobile Optimized website for your restaurant here.
+Find out how to optimize your restaurant website for getting more orders and increase usability.